 Erica and her two children, Nia and Nelson, live in Madison, Wisconsin.

-Michelle Robinson is the Research, Data and Policy Associate for the Race to Equity Project, a project of the Wisconsin Council for Children and Families.
-She is a dissertator in the Department of Sociology at the University of Wisconsin, Madison; a fellow in the Institutes for Education Sciences’ Interdisciplinary Training Program in Educational Sciences housed in the Wisconsin Center for Education Research and the Institute for Research on Poverty, both of which are located at the University of Wisconsin-Madison.
+Michelle Robinson is the Research, Data and Policy Associate for the Race to Equity Project.
+She is a dissertator in the Department of Sociology, a graduate fellow at the Institute for Research on Poverty, and a training fellow with the Wisconsin Center for Education Research’s Institutes for Education Sciences’ Interdisciplinary Training Program in Educational Sciences at the University of Wisconsin-Madison.

-As a quantitative sociologist she is interested in racial inequality and social stratification, and their relation to societal institutions, social and public policy, and the State.
-Michelle has published in peer-refereed journals such as Education Evaluation and Policy Analysis and the American Journal of Education and her research has explored how training educators to leverage data effectively can improve student outcomes, as well as, examining how the racial/ethnic and language background structures how teachers and parents perceive each other, and their relationship, and the effectiveness of a family engagement program for improving these relationships.
+As a quantitative sociologist she is interested in racial inequality and social stratification, and their relation to the development of societal institutions, social and public policy, and the State.
+Michelle has published in peer-refereed journals such as Education Evaluation and Policy Analysis (EEPA) and the American Journal of Education (AJE).
+This research, methodologically rooted in randomized-control trials, has focused on: 1) how training educators to effectively and competently leverage data to inform curricular decision can help improve student outcomes and 2) examining how the racial/ethnic and language background structures how teachers and parents perceive each other, their relationship with each other, and the effectiveness of a family engagement program for overcoming such structural barriers to help improve these relationships.

-In her dissertation, she takes a place-based approach in order to examine how the interaction of changing racial and ethnic composition, and the local political economy, constructs demographic diversity into a social problem generating and demanding institutional and policy responses; and the consequences of these responses for understanding local configurations of contemporary racial inequality.
+In her dissertation, she takes a place-based approach and examines how the interaction of changing racial and ethnic composition, and the local political economy — specifically as it relates to housing and education as social goods — constructs demographic diversity into a social problem generating and demanding institutional and policy responses.
+She explores the consequences of these responses for understanding local configurations of contemporary racial inequality.

-Michelle brings to our work over a decade of experience in research, data, and policy at the city, state, and federal levels—within and outside of academia.
-Her experience includes working on issues and programmatic responses related to recruitment and retention in regards to the high school-to-college pipeline among low-income students in the state of Texas at the Texas Higher Education Coordinating Board; assisting with the development of research studies and statistical analysis pertaining to education in our nation at the National Center for Education Statistics and the American Institutes for Research; as well as supporting the successful matriculation of middle and high school youth involved in the criminal justice system as an AmeriCorps member at an alternative school in the Austin Independent School District.
+Michelle brings to our work over a decade of experience in research, data, evaluation and policy and expertise of topics related to race and racisms, inequality, stratification, diversity and inclusion and racial equity at the city, state, and federal levels—within and outside of academia.
+Her experience includes working on issues and programmatic responses related to recruitment and retention in regards to the high school-to-college pipeline among low-income students in the state of Texas at the Texas Higher Education Coordinating Board; assisting with the development of research studies and statistical analysis pertaining to context of the educational systems in our nation at the National Center for Education Statistics and the American Institutes for Research; as well as supporting the successful education of middle and high school youth involved in the criminal justice system as a member of AmeriCorps at an alternative school in the Austin Independent School District.

 She currently holds a B.A. in Sociology from the University of Texas at Austin and a M.S. in Sociology from the University of Wisconsin, Madison.
 In her free time, drawing on her Texan and Louisianan Creole southern roots, she enjoys cooking and entertaining her husband, family members and friends.